ialbert/bio/README.md

 - aligning sequences
 - and ... many more

-Having acces to all the utility above makes the `bio` package well suited for exploratory analysis of genomes.
+Having acces to all the utility described above makes the `bio` package well suited for exploratory analysis of genomes.

-The software with the most similar goals is the [emboss suite][emboss].

 [biopython]: https://biopython.org/
 [emboss]: http://emboss.sourceforge.net/

 ## Rationale

-If you've ever done bioinformatics you know how even seemingly straigthforward tasks require multiple steps, arcane incantations, reading documentation and other preparations that slow down your progress.
+If you've ever done bioinformatics you know how even seemingly straightforward tasks require multiple steps, arcane incantations, reading documentation and numerous other preparations that slow down your progress.

 Time and again I found myself not pursuing an idea because getting to the fun part was too tedious.
 The `bio` package is meant to solve that tedium.

 For example, suppose you wanted to identify the differences between the `S` protein of the bat coronavirus deposited as `MN996532` and the `S` protein of the ancestral SARS-COV-2 virus designated by the NCBI via accession number `NC_045512`.
 If you are a trained bioinformatician, think about all the steps you would need to perform to accomplish this task, the think about the effort it would take to teach someone else how to do it.
-Right?

-Well, with the `bio` package you can just write:
+Well, with the `bio` package it would work like so.
+First we get and rename the data to have more manageable labels:

     bio MN996532 --fetch --rename ratg13
     bio NC_045512 --fetch --rename ncov

-to get the data, and rename it into more manageable labels.
-Since you are interested in the `S` protein alone you can write:
+Let's align the first 80 basepairs of DNA sequences for the `S` protein as annotated in each organism:

-    bio align ncov:S ratg13:S | head -20
+    bio align ncov:S ratg13:S --end 80

-to see:
+the above command produces:

     ### 1: YP_009724390 vs QHR63300.2 ###